[LUM#2] Homo Mediterraneus condemned to evolution

 Cost of inaction

-While disruption is inevitable, its scale will depend on the ability of public policies to manage the crisis.
-For Patrice Garin, " we need to think about other ways of sharing out the territory, of exploiting and occupying space, of developing urbanization ".
-He advocates a model of society that is " more frugal and more respectful of the environment ".
-It also calls for the participation of civil society, and in particular scientists, to support decision-makers in their exploration of the field of possibilities.
+While disruption seems inevitable, its extent will depend on the ability of public policy to manage the crisis.
+For Patrice Garin, "we need to think about other ways of sharing territory, developing and occupying space, and urbanizing."
+He advocates a model of society that is "more frugal and more respectful of the environment."
+He also calls for the participation of civil society, particularly scientists, to support decision-makers in exploring the range of possibilities.

 The human cost in figures

-6,457 climate-related disasters worldwide since 1995, resulting in 606,000 deaths and 4.1 billion people injured, homeless or in need of emergency aid(Centre for Research on the Epidemiology of Disasters).
+6,457 climate-related disasters worldwide since 1995, resulting in 606,000 deaths and 4.1 billion people injured, homeless, or in need of emergency assistance (Center for Research on the Epidemiology of Disasters)

-1,891 billion dollars: that's the estimated cost of economic losses over the last 20 years.
-The same CRED study points out that this figure is largely underestimated due to incomplete data.
+$1.891 trillion: this is the estimated cost of economic losses over the last 20 years.
+This figure is greatly underestimated due to highly incomplete data, according to the same CRED study.

-Drinking water: over a billion people have no access to it.
-More than two billion lack reliable sanitation facilities (IM2E).
-40% of the world's population will face water shortages by 2050 (OECD).
+Drinking water: more than one billion people do not have access to it.
+More than two billion do not have reliable sanitation facilities (IM2E).
+Forty percent of the world's population will face water shortages by 2050 (OECD).